 - Phase 1: Developing the evidence base – November 2020 to June 2021

-- Phase 3: Recommendations for draft Measure to General Synod – February 2022
+- Phase 3: Presentation of consultation analysis to General Synod - February 2022

 Church Commissioners for England